*Please contact our Chief Financial Officer for additional information: sgsuCFO@seattleu.edu*

 If you have a remaining balance of more than $20 from the awarded funds, you are required to give the balance back to SGSU

-- SGSU VP of Finance will be writing a journal entry to move funds from your club’s activity string to the SGSU appropriations activity string.
+- SGSU Chief Financial Officer will be writing a journal entry to move funds from your club’s activity string to the SGSU appropriations activity string.
 The journal entry will be signed by SGSU Advisor - Marissa Robledo and Angel Asuncion-Reed who is Assistant Director of Clubs and Leadership.
 The signed journal entry will then be forwarded to the Controller’s office for processing.

 9. Is there a more compiled document about funding that I can share with my club?